lslezak/blog-test/_posts/2016-01-07-highlights-of-development-sprint-13.md

 title: Highlights of development sprint 13
 description: As promised in the previous post on this blog, we&#8217;ll try to keep you updated about what is happening in the YaST world.
 Before Christmas we finished an specially short sprint, interrupted by another successful Hackweek.
-Although we always reserve some time for bug fixing, the last two sprints has been quite focused in looking [&#8230;]
 category:
 - Distribution
 - Factory